 The Cascade 1000 does a great job keeping a 100-gallon aquarium clear as crystal.
 It’s slightly noisier than the EHEIM but once concealed in a cabinet it’s hardly disturbing enough to fault.

 If you want a reasonably priced filter that performs just as good as the higher priced models than the Cascade 1000 & Cascade 700 canister filters are the way to go.

 Canister filters provide you with all three stages of filtration (mechanical, chemical, and biological filtration) and can be used for saltwater tank, freshwater tanks, reef tanks, or even turtle tanks.

 Can I Use A Canister Filter For A Saltwater Tank?

-Yes, However there are many in the saltwater community that would disagree.
-Many belive that canister filters become “Nitrate Factories” or they are “not good for saltwater” this is simply not true.
+Yes, However, there are many in the saltwater community that would disagree.
+Many believe that canister filters become “Nitrate Factories” or they are “not good for saltwater” this is simply not true.

 Canister filters are great mechanical filters, promote better flow and also allows chemical filtration.
 To produce nitrates you need nitrogen and ammonia and since the ammonia and nitrogen are produced by fish waste and uneaten food, it’s simply a result of lazy keepers and not enough water changes.

 As noted above we recommend either the EHEIM Classic Canister Filter or the Penn-Plax Cascade Canister Filter brands with enough capacity for your size of aquarium.

 What’s The Best Way To Choose Which Canister Filter Will Work For Me?
 (Tips For Choosing A Canister Filter)

 ALWAYS, go for more filtration rather than less.